Tovarichtch/hypseus_singe_daphne_bezels/README.md

 Bezels are divided by software emulator (Daphne) and simulators (SINGE 1&2 and Kimmy). `Daphne` bezels are matched to MAME names and should not be used with `SINGE` versions.

-Multiple versions of a `SINGE` game will use one bezel image.
+Multiple versions of a `SINGE` game will use the same bezel image.

 As of now: